Saturday, May 31 Jacksonville Beach, Florida

 The Battle for the Beach is a great display of strength, endurance, and teamwork.
 Many teams had similar colored board shorts to help themselves and spectators to know who they were.
 Some also created team t-shirts that they wore proudly before and after the competition.

-Men who are trying to qualify for the Special Operations recruitment process as well as past teams such as the Daytona Beach Patrol team: “The Dirty Half Dozen” and many other amazing teams that preformed in the 2012 NEVER QUIT “Battle for the Beach”, have entered the Jacksonville Battle for the Beach 2013 as they want to win this 2013 Battle for the Beach.
-In 2013, a total of 264 men and women (44 teams) will be going all out this May 4th in Jacksonville Beach, Florida in front of a cheering crowd
+Men who are trying to qualify for the Special Operations recruitment process as well as past teams such as the Daytona Beach Patrol team: “The Dirty Half Dozen” and many other amazing teams that preformed in the 2013 NEVER QUIT “Battle for the Beach”, have entered the Jacksonville Battle for the Beach 2014 as they want to win this 2014 Battle for the Beach.
+In 2014, more teams are scheduled to perform on May 31t in Jacksonville Beach, Florida in front of a cheering crowd

 Please arrive at 10am, 1 hour prior to the start of the 11:30am Battle for the Beach for body markings.

-All 6 members of the winning team receives these $50 Tifosi Custom NEVER QUIT “Jet” sunglasses
+All 6 members of the winning team receives these $300 G-SHOCK RANGEMAN watch and plaque.

 PLEASE READ THE FOLLOWING SO YOU EXECUTE YOUR EXERCISES PROPERLY: